Richa Moorjani is the Moral Core of ‘Fargo’ Season 5

 More than a dozen shows featuring South Asians — from ‘Ted Lasso’ to ‘Queer Eye’ to ‘Station Eleven’ – earned Emmy nods for excellence in television.

 TikTok has been aflutter with brides sharing what they believe to be “the biggest scam” in the wedding industry.

-A growing movement of young South Asians is rebelling against Western beauty standards by regrowing and reclaiming their unibrows.
+Young South Asians are rebelling against Western beauty standards by growing out their eyebrows.